AzizbekRasulmetov/MyTaxi/README.md

 MyTaxi is a mobile app designed to help users easily book and track taxis for their transportation needs.
 The app is built using various technologies such as ForegroundService, MVVM, Room Database, FusedLocation, Dagger Hilt, DataStore, Permissions and more.

 ## Features
-- Track taxis in real-time
+- Track locations in real-time

 ## Technologies
+- MapBox
 - ForegroundService
 - MVVM
 - Room Database